 Pipe markings are used in a wide range of environments including commercial, industrial, and even residential.
 They are also used in structures around the world.
 These markings are an easy and affordable way to ensure those who need to know what is contained within a pipe can identify it right away.
 In order to make this process easier, most companies have adopted a set of pipe marking standards that was developed by the American Society of Mechanical Engineers, or ASME.

-Even places outside of the United States use these standards, or a local version that is very much like the ASME instructions.
-This is because they are a proven way to ensure the information that is needed is readily available.
 The current set of standards is A13.1, which was updated in 2007 and then again reaffirmed in 2013.
 These standards cover a variety of different areas related to pipe markings.

 Breakdown of Pipe Marking Standards